You can use Galaxy S10 quick setting buttons to quickly turn on or turn off some features without opening Galaxy S10 Settings, or any apps.

 When using some apps, the status bar may be hidden.
 In these cases, you can just swipe down from the top of the screen without seeing the status bar.

-Galaxy S10 quick setting buttons accept two touchscreen gestures:
+Quick setting buttons accept two touchscreen gestures:

 - Tap (single tap) to turn on or turn off the corresponding feature.